Role1776/Simple-auth-server/README.md

-go-rest-api: Simple REST API Server with JWT Authentication This is a basic REST API server written in Go (Golang).
+Simple REST API Server with JWT Authentication
+This is a basic REST API server written in Go (Golang).
 It was created as a learning project to demonstrate fundamental skills in building web servers, working with JSON, handling HTTP requests, and implementing JWT-based authentication.

 ⚠️ Note: This is not a production-ready application but a simple demonstration of RESTful API principles.
 The focus is on clean code organization and modular structure rather than advanced features or optimizations.